 This is my review of the luxurious Vilamendhoo island and resort in the Maldives, where I was fortunate enough to stay in and review one of their over water jacuzzi villas.
+In what would turn out to be one of my favourite reviews, Vilamendhoo Resort and Spa gets my honest feedback.

 The transportation to Vilamendhoo is via a scenic 25 minute seaplane journey from the capital, Male.